ntopng

 Traffic directions, port mirrors and taps

-Network taps have the ability to preserve traffic directions as based on the port you’re monitoring it is possible to know id traffic is going A -> B or B->A. With port mirrors you completely loose this information (this unless you creare a port mirror per direction, not always possible on all network switches) as …
+Network taps have the ability to preserve traffic directions as based on the port you’re monitoring it is possible to know id traffic is going A -> B or B->A. With port mirrors you completely loose this information (this unless you creare a port mirror per direction, not always possible on all network switches) as directions are mixed up and thus typical breakdown charts in/down don’t work.
+In order to overcome this limitation, in nProbe mimic directions using MAC addresses.
+In essence if you know the MAC address of your …

 nDPI